Jennifer got out and waited on her side for Jonathan join her.

 She eyed him for a moment then continued, “- that had you here at a hotel and not spending time with family since you were all together for once?”

-Teddy tossed the satin waistband across to the other chair where his jacket had landed only a few minutes before, then he sat back.
+Teddy tossed his satin cummerbund across to the other chair where his jacket had landed only a few minutes before, then he sat back.
 There was a significant pause before he answered her question.